Manikata: The British period

 From 1902 onwards, a number of farmers in Manikata and Għajn Tuffieħa lost a vast amount of agricultural land which was taken over by the Admiralty for the construction of a Royal Marines Training Centre.
 The Għajn Tuffieħa Camp consisted of shooting ranges and residential quarters for soldiers, their families and camp officials.
-During World War One (1914-1917) the camp was covered in tents and used as a military hospital to cure wounded soldiers that were brought here from the war front.
+During World War One (1914-1917) the camp was covered in tents and used as a military hospital for wounded soldiers brought here from the war front.
 People from Manikata used to work in this emergency hospital as nurses.

 In 1935 Benito Mussolini, the Fascist ruler of Italy, invaded Abbisinia (modern Ethiopia) in Africa.
 The British suspected that Mussolini would attempt to invade Malta.
 So, they built a number of coastal defences called beach posts.
 These were built of concrete and camouflaged with rubble walls.
-Two such beach posts were built in Manikata in 1935, one near Għajn Tuffieħa Tower and one near the Razzett tal-Qasam.
+Two such beach posts were built in Manikata in 1935, one near Għajn Tuffieħa Tower and the other near the Razzett tal-Qasam.
 When the Second World War eventually broke out, more beach posts were built along the coast.
-These were provided with a search light in order to spot enemy aircraft.
+These were provided with a searchlight in order to spot enemy aircraft.
 Over Għajn Tuffieħa Gardens, an anti-aircraft battery was also built.
 Due to the presence of the Admiralty camp, Manikata was often a target during air-raids.
 The residents used to take shelter in rock-cut air-raid shelters, in caves or in Roman tombs.

 Manikata today

 Manikata is home to about 1000 inhabitants.
 New houses, apartments and villas have been built recently.
 People from different parts of the Maltese islands have come to live here in search of serenity and beautiful surroundings.
 Many local villagers are full-time or part-time farmers.
 Their fields are found in the surrounding areas known as il-Ġnien ta’ Għajn Tuffieħa (Għajn Tuffieħa Gardens), il-Wilġa ta’ Għajn Tuffieħa (Għajn Tuffieħa meadow), il-Miżieb (woodland) and ix-Xagħra l-Ħamra (The red garrigue).
-Every last Sunday in August the parish celebrates the feast of St.Joseph.
-On the eve of the parish feast, the local community celebrates Lejla Sajfija għaż-Żiffa, a Summer Breeze Night, where the villagers put their best talents and products on show, including songs, drama, paintings, hand crafts, vegetables, fruits, honey, wine, olive oil...
+Every last Sunday in August the parish celebrates the feast of St. Joseph.
+On the eve of the parish feast, the local community celebrates Lejla Sajfija għaż-Żiffa, a Summer Breeze Night, where the villagers put their best talents and products on show, including songs, drama, paintings, hand crafts, vegetables, fruits, honey, wine, olive oil, etc.